jopemachine-arvis/arvish/documents/cli.md

 Note that `build` command exclude `files starting with dots`, `package-lock.json`, `yarn.lock`.

-## How to build extension installer file
+## How to validate extension json file

 To validate arvis-extension json file